Cars (film): Home media

 Cars was released on VHS and DVD, in both its original theatrical 2.39:1 anamorphic widescreen aspect ratio and an open matte 1:33.1 fullscreen edition, on November 7, 2006, in the United States and Canada.
-This DVD was also released on October 25, 2006, in Australia and New Zealand and on November 27, 2006, in the United Kingdom.
-The release includes the DVD-exclusive short film Mater and the Ghostlight and the film's theatrical short One Man Band as well as a 16-minute-long documentary about the film entitled Inspiration for Cars, which features director John Lasseter.
-This THX certified release also features an Easter egg in the main menu, which is a 45-second clip showing a Cars version of Boundin'.
+It was also released on October 25, 2006, in Australia and New Zealand and on November 27, 2006, in the United Kingdom.
+The release includes the DVD-exclusive short film Mater and the Ghostlight and the film's theatrical short One Man Band, as well as a 16-minute-long documentary about the film titled Inspiration for Cars, which features director John Lasseter.
+This THX certified release features an Easter egg in the main menu that is a 45-second clip showing a Cars version of Boundin'.

-According to the Walt Disney Company, five million copies of the DVD were sold the first two days it was available.
+According to the Walt Disney Company, five million copies of the DVD were sold in the first two days it was available.
 During the first week, it sold 6,250,856 units and 15,370,791 in total ($246,198,859).
-The film would also top that week's DVD sales chart above Little Man and Mission: Impossible III.
-Unlike previous Pixar DVD releases, there is no two-disc special edition, and no plans to release one in the future.
+The film also topped that week's DVD sales chart, above Little Man and Mission: Impossible III.
+Unlike previous Pixar DVD releases, there is no two-disc special edition, and no plans to release one.
 According to Sara Maher, DVD Production Manager at Pixar, John Lasseter and Pixar were preoccupied with productions like Ratatouille.

-In the US and Canada, there were bonus discs available with the purchase of the film at Wal-Mart and at Target.
-The former featured a Geared-Up Bonus DVD Disc that focused on the music of the film, including the music video to "Life Is A Highway", The Making of "Life Is A Highway", Cars: The Making of the Music, and Under The Hood, a special that originally aired on the ABC Family cable channel.
-The latter's bonus was a Rev'd Up DVD Disc that featured material mostly already released as part of the official Cars podcast and focused on the inspiration and production of the movie.
+In the US and Canada, there were bonus discs available with the purchase of the film at Wal-Mart and Target.
+The former features a "Geared-Up Bonus DVD Disc" that focuses on the music of the film, including the music video of "Life Is a Highway", The Making of "Life Is a Highway", Cars: The Making of the Music, and Under The Hood, a special that originally aired on the ABC Family cable channel.
+The latter's bonus was a "Rev'd Up DVD Disc" that featured material mostly already released as part of the official Cars podcast and focusing on the inspiration and production of the movie.

-Cars was also released on Blu-ray Disc on November 6, 2007, one year after the DVD release.
-It was the first Pixar film to be released on Blu-ray (alongside Ratatouille and Pixar Short Films Collection, Volume 1), and was re-released as a Blu-ray Disc and DVD combo pack and DVD only edition in April 2011.
-The film was released for the first time in 3D on October 29, 2013, as part of Cars: Ultimate Collector's Edition, which included the releases on Blu-ray, Blu-ray 3D, and DVD.
+Cars was released on Blu-ray on November 6, 2007, one year after the DVD release.
+It was the first Pixar film to be released on Blu-ray (with Ratatouille and Pixar Short Films Collection, Volume 1), and was re-released as a Blu-ray and DVD combo pack and DVD-only edition in April 2011.
+The film was released in 3D on October 29, 2013, as part of Cars: Ultimate Collector's Edition, which included the releases on Blu-ray, Blu-ray 3D, and DVD.
 In 2019, Cars was released on 4K Ultra HD Blu-ray.